Deep-MI/FastSurfer/doc/overview/INSTALL.md

 You also need to have bash-3.2 or higher (check with `bash --version`).

 You also need a working version of python3.10 (we do not support other versions).
 These packages should be sufficient to install python dependencies and then run the FastSurfer neural network segmentation.
-If you want to run the full pipeline, you also need a [working installation of FreeSurfer](https://surfer.nmr.mgh.harvard.edu/fswiki/rel7downloads) (including its dependencies).
+If you want to run the full pipeline, you also need a [working installation of FreeSurfer](https://surfer.nmr.mgh.harvard.edu/fswiki/rel7downloads) (including its dependencies and a license file).

 If you are using pip, make sure pip is updated as older versions will fail.